 Phone Number: 800-521-3236

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CSI would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In June 2009, in United States District Court for the Southern District of California, a judge issued an order in a case alleging Client Services, Inc had violated the federal FDCPA, the California state FDCPA, as well as a charge that Client services Inc had violated laws against invasion of privacy.
 In this case, the plaintiff had heard a radio commercial for a company called Debt Consultants (DC), in which DC advertised “their success in helping consumers become debt free.”
 The plaintiff had several credit accounts in good standing, but the interest rates were increasing and making payments was becoming increasingly difficult to maintain.
 The plaintiff contacted DC for help managing her debt.
 She stated that a DC representative told her that “she would be debt free within a couple of years; that she would not have to pay the additional interest that would ordinarily accumulate on her accounts; and that her credit would not be damaged.”
 She also stated that DC “sent her an orientation package that falsely represented that it would eliminate her outstanding debt; …that her accounts would be reported as settled-in-full or paid”; and that she should “stop communicating with her creditors.”
 She allegedly paid DC $3,935.00, then “followed DC’s advice and stopped paying her accounts and stopped communicating with her creditors.”
 However, DC allegedly “did not settle any of her accounts and performed no services of benefit to” her.
 Subsequently, as her “accounts went into default,” her creditors and the collection agencies they used “began calling to collect her debts.”
 One of those collection agencies was CSI.